stevejay/middleengine-website/src/posts/2020-08-22-layered-canvas-rendering-issues-in-web-workers.md

 ## Introduction

 A recommended optimisation when using a [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) HTML element to render a complex scene is to [use multiple canvases layered together](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Optimizing_canvas), rather than just a single canvas.
-This post details two rendering issues that I have found in Chrome when rendering to layered canvases from Web Workers.
+This post details two rendering issues that I found in Chrome when using the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to render to layered canvases from within a Web Worker.

+**Note:** The `<canvas>` element also supports displaying 3D graphics using the [WebGL API](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), but in this post I have only looked at using the 2D Canvas API for rendering.{class=note}

 ## Web Workers and layered canvases